Juan Ponce Enrile: Supreme Court dismissal of coco levy case vs Enrile

+Sandiganbayan / later dismissals of coco levy cases

+The Sandiganbayan has, in several instances, dismissed civil cases tied to the coco levy funds involving figures such as Juan Ponce Enrile, largely on procedural grounds rather than a conclusive ruling on the merits of the allegations.
+A key reason cited in these dismissals was “inordinate delay,” meaning the cases had remained unresolved for decades, which the court found to be a violation of the defendants’ constitutional right to the speedy disposition of cases.
+In some rulings, the court also pointed to weaknesses in how the claims were pursued or documented over time.
+As a result, the cases were terminated without a full trial, effectively relieving the defendants of legal liability in those specific proceedings, though the decisions did not settle the broader historical and political debate over accountability for the coco levy funds.

 Reduced influence

 Defense Secretary Enrile (second from right) and Philippine Ambassador to the U.S. Eduardo Romualdez (center) meeting U.S. President Gerald Ford at the White House in 1976.

 With rising factionalism in the Marcos administration towards its latter years, Enrile's influence began to be reduced.
 On November 28, 1978, Marcos issued the Letter of Instruction no. 776, which stated that "No changes of assignment of senior officers including provincial commanders, brigade commanders, division commanders, and special unit commanders shall be made without clearance from the president."

 By the 1980s, Marcos began to more aggressively bypass Enrile's authority.
 He clipped the powers of the Minister of National Defense and the Chief of Staff over the Armed Forces of the Philippines.
 Enrile started to break away from the Marcos dictatorship.
 He began aligning himself with dissident elements in the army, particularly the Reform the Armed Forces Movement (RAM) - which was then headed by his aide-de-camp, Lieutenant Colonel Gregorio Honasan.
 In a 1986 press conference, Enrile was quoted as having said:

 As far back as 1982, we have been getting persistent reports that there were efforts to eliminate us ... and it was [at] that point that we decided to organize a group to protect ourselves ... now known as the AFP Reform Movement.